-Develop the long-term shared vision and values for the future of recreation and tourism in the greater Lake Tahoe region.
+Developing the long-term shared vision and values for the future of recreation and tourism in the greater Lake Tahoe region.

-This comprehensive task consists of multiple elements such as scenario planning for various visitor profiles, economic modeling to arrive at funding strategies, and an overall planning framework that includes the shared vision and values to guide plan implementation.
-This work includes the Travel Foundation’s Optimal Value Framework, which is a methodical approach to help stakeholders define what harmonized recreation and tourism can look like by analyzing the various impacts and benefits of tourism and defining ways to measure and manage them going forward.
+This comprehensive task consisted of multiple elements such as scenario planning for various visitor profiles, economic modeling to arrive at funding strategies, and an overall planning framework that includes the shared vision and values to guide plan implementation.
+This work included the Travel Foundation’s Optimal Value Framework, which is a methodical approach to help stakeholders define what harmonized recreation and tourism can look like by analyzing the various impacts and benefits of tourism and defining ways to measure and manage them going forward.

 Visioning Sessions & Gaining Alignment